-I have noted above that the reform was anticipated in the sense that the government was discussing its modalities with the stakeholders before its formal announcement on June 6, 2005.
+I have noted above that the reform was anticipated in the sense that the government had been discussing it with the stakeholders before its formal announcement on June 6, 2005.
 To the extent that the reform was anticipated, it may trigger some intertemporal shifting of activity by forward looking firms to calibrate their response to the new incentives.
-I show later (section VI) that invoice mills indeed engaged in such intertemporal shifting, bringing activity forward to pre-reform periods.
+I show later (section VI) that invoice mills indeed engaged in such intertemporal shifting.
 Here, I focus on firms other than invoice mills, which comprise 93% of the treatment sample, to see if they also engaged in such shifting.
-I begin with Figure A.IV, which plots the aggregate values of the VAT outcomes reported by these firms.
-Clearly, there are no signs of shifting of activity across the time period of the reform.
-This should not be surprising as the event study plots in Figures III and IV do no exhibit any concentration of activity on either sides of the reform: there is no peak or hole in the treated series close to the tax cut.
-Tables A.VIII and A.VIII rule out anticipation related concerns even further.
-The former shows that dropping invoice mills-the subsample that did engage in the intertemporal shifting of activity-does not make any material difference to the results.
+I begin with Figure A.IV, which plots the aggregate values of the VAT outcomes of these firms.
+Clearly, there are no signs of intertemporal shifting in either directions.
+This should not be surprising as the event study plots (Figures III-IV) do no show any concentration of activity on either sides of the reform: there is no peak or hole in the treated series close to the tax cut.
+Tables A.VII-A.VIII rule out anticipation formally.
+The former shows that dropping invoice mills-the subsample that did engage in the intertemporal shifting of activity-does not change the results.
 The latter defines the after period from the date of announcement of the reform rather than the date of its coming into force.
-This specification also produces very similar results.
+This specification also returns similar results.

 Table A.IX rules out one alternative explanation of the results.
 It can be argued that the incentives to maintain records (receipts, invoices, etc.) and to report them correctly go down once the tax rate goes down to zero.
-In this world, the negative responses documented in Table I are explained by lazy reporting in the post-reform periods rather than a reduction in misreporting.
+In this world, the negative responses documented in Table I are explained by lazy reporting rather than a reduction in misreporting.
 To rule out this concern, the table looks at the responses of treated corporate and non-corporate firms separately.
-The idea behind the exercise is that lazy reporting is expected to be worse and the observed responses hence strongly negative among noncorporate firms whose quality of record maintenance is in general poorer.
+The idea behind the exercise is that lazy reporting is expected to be worse and the observed responses hence more negative among noncorporate firms whose quality of record maintenance is in general poorer.
 Contrary to this, the responses are on average less negative for noncorporate firms.
-Lazy reporting is therefore unlikely to be a significant explanation of the observed responses.
+Lazy reporting is therefore unlikely to be an explanation of the observed responses.